 Strong family bonds, camaraderie and the birth of a Danish surf community in what today is known as ‘Cold Hawaii’ set the stage for this meditative portrait of a life lived for the ever-changing ocean.

-Water Docs is supported by Toronto and Region Conservation (TRCA).
+Water Docs is supported by Toronto and Region Conservation Authority (TRCA).